prabhu43/cka-exam/tmux.md

 bind - split-window -v # split vertical using -
 bind _ split-window -h # split horizontal using _

+bind C-a send-prefix # Ctrl-a + Ctrl-a to go to begining of line
 ```

 ##### Minimal Shortcuts: